List of Pirates of the Caribbean characters: ScrumScrum, portrayed by Stephen Graham, is a pirate who appears in On Stranger Tides and Dead Men Tell No Tales.

 In the fourth film, Scrum assists Angelica in recruiting a crew while she is impersonating Jack Sparrow.
 He later sails on Queen Anne's Revenge under Blackbeard.
 At Whitecap Bay, he is almost killed by a mermaid.
 After Barbossa fatally wounds Blackbeard and commandeers Queen Anne's Revenge, Scrum joins his crew.

 In the fifth film, Scrum serves under Jack Sparrow but deserts him with the rest of the crew after an unsuccessful bank robbery in Saint Martin.
 Scrum and his shipmates later save Sparrow, embarking on a quest to find the legendary Trident of Poseidon.
 When the pirates find out that Sparrow was chased by vengeful ghosts they raise a mutiny, electing Joshamee Gibbs as their new captain, who later tricks Scrum into becoming a captain himself shortly before they are captured.
 The pirates manage to escape, boarding the Black Pearl and later saving Sparrow, Carina Smyth, and Henry Turner from Captain Salazar and his crew of ghosts.

 Recurring characters

-King GeorgeKing George II is portrayed by Richard Griffiths.
-He appears in On Stranger Tides.
+Prison Dog

-Just before the events of the second film, he orders Cutler Beckett to take control of Port Royal and report events back to him.
-He does this to combat piracy.
-He appears onscreen in the fourth film, where he employs Hector Barbossa as a privateer.
-When Jack Sparrow refuses to lead an expedition to the Fountain of Youth, the King sends Barbossa to find the Fountain to stop the Spanish monarch from becoming immortal.
+The Prison Dog appears as a dog carrying the keys, serving as a reference to the dog that appears in the original Disneyland ride.
+In The Curse of the Black Pearl, the prison dog guards the Port Royal jail keys by carrying them in its mouth.
+In a clear reference to the original Disney ride, the prisoners vainly attempt to retrieve the keys from it with a bone.
+The dog appears again in Dead Man's Chest with Pintel and Ragetti after they have escaped prison and are headed for Pelegosto to search for Black Pearl.
+He was named "Poochie" by Pintel until he was left on Pelegosto.
+The dog is eventually left on Pelegosto, where the cannibal tribe chases after it, leaving Jack Sparrow to climb aboard the Black Pearl.
+In the post-credit scene of Dead Man's Chest it is revealed that the dog becomes the chief of the Pelegosto tribe.
+In At World's End, the dog reappears as the keeper of the Pirata Codex keys on Shipwreck Cove.
+Although Pintel and Ragetti were confused, Captain Teague explains the dog's presence by saying, "Sea turtles, mate," a reference to Jack Sparrow's tall tale of his own escape from being marooned.
+The DVD case for At World's End confirmed that the dog literally rode on the backs of sea turtles.